SkyRiver-2000/SkyRiver-2000.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my friend!
-I am Ruiwen, a senior undergraduate majoring in information engineering at SJTU, and a member of Zhiyuan Honor Program in Engineering.
+I am Ruiwen, a first-year master student at the department of computer science and engineering at SJTU.

 In my spare time, I love:
 * Listening to and playing music (I love classic and pop. music)